wspal001/rshell/README.md

 Known Bugs
 ---------------------
-* If exit appears anywhere before a comment, the prompt will exit.
+* If exit appears anywhere before a comment, the prompt will exit. (still executes commands)
 * Only commands in the use/bin/ directory work.